actions/importer-labs/circle_ci/2-audit.md

 - __Partially successful__ pipelines had all of the pipeline constructs converted, however, there were some individual items that were not converted automatically to their GitHub Actions equivalent.
 - __Failed pipelines__ encountered a fatal error when being converted.
 This can occur for one of three reasons:
   - The pipeline was misconfigured and not valid in CircleCI.
-  - Valet encountered an internal error when converting it.
+  - GitHub Actions Importer encountered an internal error when converting it.
   - There was an unsuccessful network response, often due to invalid credentials, that caused the pipeline to be inaccessible.

-The "Job types" section will summarize which types of pipelines are being used and which are supported or unsupported by Valet.
+The "Job types" section will summarize which types of pipelines are being used and which are supported or unsupported by GitHub Actions Importer.

 #### Build steps

-The build steps summary section presents an overview of the individual build steps that are used across all pipelines and how many were automatically converted by Valet.
+The build steps summary section presents an overview of the individual build steps that are used across all pipelines and how many were automatically converted by GitHub Actions Importer.

 ```md
 ### Build steps